VarunBarad/varunbarad.github.io/_posts/2026-04-16-first-3d-model-proud.md

 <figure>
    <img
-     alt="The bracket in use on a chair with the support pipe snapped into it" src="../assets/images/posts/first-3d-model-proud/bracket-in-action.webp"
+     alt="The bracket in use on a chair with the support pipe snapped into it" src="../assets/images/posts/first-3d-model-proud/bracket-in-action.webp" />
-     style="width: fit-content; height: fit-content;" />
-  <figcaption style="text-align: center;">The bracket in use on a chair with the support pipe snapped into it</figcaption>
+  <figcaption>The bracket in use on a chair with the support pipe snapped into it</figcaption>
 </figure>